bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/Geographic Map of Asset Inventory.md

    | distinct Computer, ComputerEnvironment, RemoteIPCountry, RemoteIPLatitude, RemoteIPLongitude
    ```

-2. Folow the instuctions to export the query and import it into PowerBI Desktop - https://docs.microsoft.com/en-us/azure/azure-monitor/platform/powerbi
+2. Folow the instuctions to export the query and import it into PowerBI Desktop - <https://docs.microsoft.com/en-us/azure/azure-monitor/platform/powerbi>

    <details><summary>Click here for a summary of the instructions...</summary>
    <p>

-   **In Azure Monitor Logs:**
+   In *Azure Monitor Logs*:

    1. After running a query, in the menu bar select **Export > Power BI Query (M)** to generate a "PowerBIQuery.txt" file.

    2. Open the "PowerBIQuery.txt" text file and copy its contents.

-   **In PowerBI Desktop:**
+   In *PowerBI Desktop*:

    1. In the top menu bar click on the **Get Data** button and choose **Blank Query** to open the *Query Editor* window.